-To make simple oat milk with just 2 ingredients, simply add 1 cup of rolled oats and 4 cups of water into a high-speed blender and blend on high for 30-45 seconds.
+To make simple oat milk with just two ingredients, simply add one cup of rolled oats and four cups of water into a high-speed blender, and blend on high for 30-45 seconds.

 If you prefer a creamier version, just add more oats.

 I use a nut milk bag to strain the oats after blending, but you can use any material, i.e. a clean t-shirt or thin towel for best results.
 Simply place your chosen material over a jug and pour the oat milk through, leaving the oats behind.
 You can use the pulped oats in smoothies or cookie recipes if you prefer not to waste them.